 Hands on learning for little & future farmers.

 We’re excited to share the farm with your kids.
-From butter churning to beeswax candle making, each month will be a new activity geared towards learning about homesteading & ranch life.
+In the last year, we’ve tackled all sorts of hands on topics from lambing & bottle feeding the fresh babies to meeting a newly born dairy calf & learning about milk production!
+We tackled sheep shearing and fiber arts, beeswax candle making and rotational grazing.
+Each session is geared towards seasonal learning about homesteading & ranch life topics.
 As a family of young kids, we understand the challenges of finding engaging outdoor enrichment activities that we can trust to be wholesome, fun and without worry.
-We’re opening the door to share real farm life with your family.
-Brianna and her team of creative para educators have rallied together to form a program your kids will love.
-From calves being born to farrowing piglets, your kiddos will have a front row seat to a working farm as we move through the seasons.
+We’re opening the door (and the virtual door, too!) to share real farm life with your family.
+Brianna has formed a program with a mix of both formal and informal classes that engages kids in a one of a kind program.
+Your kiddos will have a front row seat to a working farm as we move through the seasons here on the ranch.
 Space is very limited so don’t wait!

 3rd Friday or Saturday of each month: